Scaling limits of lattice quantum fields by wavelets

 \subsection{The block-spin transformation case}

-The expression \eqref{eq:freegroundlimit} does not define limit states $\omega^{(N)}_{L,\infty}$ on $\cW_{N,L}$ if the renormalization group define by the block-spin scaling map \eqref{eq:blockspinscale}.
+The expression \eqref{eq:freegroundlimit} does not define limit states $\omega^{(N)}_{L,\infty}$ on $\cW_{N,L}$ if the renormalization group is defined by the block-spin scaling map \eqref{eq:blockspinscale}.
 Nevertheless, it is still possible to interpret \eqref{eq:freegroundlimit} in a distributional sense.
-To this end, we exploit the fact that the states $\omega_{\mu_{N+M},M} = \omega^{(N)}_{L,M}$ are quasi-free and, thus, are determined by there two-point functions:
+To this end, we exploit the fact that the states $\omega_{\mu_{N+M},M} = \omega^{(N)}_{L,M}$ are quasi-free and, thus, are determined by their two-point functions: